Latin American Studies Program

 Appointment in Latin American Studies: Professor Ben Fallaw

-Affiliated Faculty: Professors Patrice Franko (Economics and Global Studies), and Luis Millones (Spanish); Associate Professors Betty Sasaki (Spanish) and Winifred Tate (Anthropology); Assistant Professors Lindsay Mayka (Government), Ana Almeyda-Cohen (Spanish), Tiffany Miller (Spanish), Nicolás Ramos (Spanish), Bretton White (Spanish); Visiting Assistant Professor Sandra Bernal Heredia l (Spanish)
+Affiliated Faculty: Professors Patrice Franko (Economics and Global Studies), and Luis Millones (Spanish); Associate Professors Lindsay Mayka (Government), Betty Sasaki (Spanish), and Winifred Tate (Anthropology); Assistant Professors Ana Almeyda-Cohen (Spanish), Jose G. Martinez (Music), Tiffany Miller (Spanish), Nicolás Ramos (Spanish), Bretton White (Spanish); Visiting Assistant Professors Sandra Bernal Heredia (Spanish) and Damaris Mayans (Spanish).

 Requirements for the Major in Latin American Studies